May 23, 2011

 ● Prayer means that we take comfort in the promises of God.
 Today we have seen God remind Moses that God remembers His covenant.
 Our faith will rest entirely in Christ, and we lay hold of Christ by faith as we trust in His promises.
 In essence, we believe what He has told us, resulting in the assurance of things hoped for, and the conviction of things not seen.

 Application for Today

 Moses had a wonderful relationship with God.
-God listened to God tell him about the future, and reminded Moses about the power hand of God.
+Moses listened to God tell him about the future, and He reminded Moses about the powerful hand of God.
 God uses His power to keep His promises.
 God never fails.
 Will you rely upon the strong hand of God in your life to fulfill His promises in your life today?